RightsandWrongsgit/ARMTEC/modules/activesite.md

 ## [Visitors Module](https://www.drupal.org/project/visitors)

-Would it be cool to know all this about your site?
+Would it be cool to know all this about your site?<br>

 <img src="../modules/images/visitors.png"  width="400">